 It's fairly expensive, but if you already have an iPad or Apple TV for remote access and you like the idea of controlling it via Siri, it could be right for you .

 Here's something slightly different: the LightwaveRF Smart Socket let's you replace the actual sockets in your home with smart variants, so you can avoid having bulky plugs sitting on top of your sockets.

 The sockets are available in either chrome or white, so should fit most homes, and once you set them up with the Lightwave app they're compatible with Google Assistant, Amazon Alexa, and Apple HomeKit.

 There are downsides of course - you'll need to actually install the sockets obviously, rather than just plug them in.
-They're not cheap either - it's £60 for a two-gang socket, but you'll also need to buy the LightwaveRF hub to use it.
+They're not cheap either - it's £60 for a two-gang socket, and you'll also need to buy the LightwaveRF hub so it can communicate with your router.

 The best bet is probably to buy one of the starter kits and commit yourself to slowly building into the larger Lightwave ecosystem of sockets, light switches, and smart heating products.
 Alternatively, Energenie offers smart two-gang sockets for about half the price, but you still need a £69.99 hub.